The minibus stopped abruptly.

 The driver was speeding on the winding mountain road in the falling darkness.
 Earlier that day, he was driving with 40 km/h (25 mi/h) on roads where 90 km/h (56 mi/h) were allowed.

 “Finally”, we thought after 15 hours in the narrow seats.
 “We can now relax and have fun in the camp in the Tara River canyon!”

 We had started the journey at 5 AM that same day.
 We got lost.
 Twice.
 Or was it three times?
 In the same little town in Serbia.

 We had crossed four borders.
-Borders, which didn’t even exist back in the 1990s.
+Borders, which didn’t even exist before the 1990s.

 We were shivering with cold in the morning and sweating from the afternoon sun.